cisco/goFish/README.md

 ---

 ## Setup
-#### Build
+#### Dependencies
-To setup the project, simply take a look at ```setup.sh```.
+To set up the project, simply take a look at ```setup.sh```.
 If you are setting up on a new system, then you will need to run the full setup, or at least install OpenCV.
-Otherwise, you may can just build the project itself.
+Otherwise, you can just build the project itself.

 First, check the constants are correct (modify them as needed, though OpenCV version should NOT be lower than 4.0.0)
 ```bash